CaptionX vs CapCut: One Is Built for Professionals. The Other Is Not.

 Try CaptionX Free Inside Premiere Pro

-Free captions every month.
-57+ languages.
+Free to start.
+100+ languages.
 Native Premiere Pro integration.
 Built for editors, not social creators.